Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 I decided to use this framework to implement several features on the site including the navbar, a carousel and a grid containing 4 cards (each having an image, some text and a link).

-[Youtube Video Embedding tool](https://www.classynemesis.com/projects/ytembed/) This technology was used to convert youtube videos into html iframe elements.
+[Youtube Video Embedding tool](https://www.classynemesis.com/projects/ytembed/) This technology was used to convert Youtube videos into html iframe elements.

 [Image Resizer](https://picresize.com/)
 At times, working with images can be a difficult task.
 This free website was used mainly to crop images into square profile photos.